-The Honorable Roy Cooper, Governor The General Assembly of North Carolina Board of Trustees, University of North Carolina School of the Arts
+The Honorable Roy Cooper, Governor Honorable Members of the North Carolina General Assembly Board of Trustees, University of North Carolina School of the Arts

-We have completed a financial statement audit of the University of North Carolina School of the Arts for the year ended June 30, 2022, and our audit results are included in this report.
+We have completed a financial statement audit of the University of North Carolina School of the Arts for the year ended June 30, 2024, and our audit results are included in this report.
 You will note from the independent auditor's report that we determined that the financial statements are presented fairly in all material respects.